gscoppino/ProjectTime/README.md

 ### Acceptance Testing

+When starting the test server, a few useful flags:
+* Pass `--noinput` to wipe the test database without a user prompt
+* Pass `--addrport` to use a different port e.g. running the dev and test server side by side

+For running robot:

 * Pass `-d` to write Robot output files to a directory of your choice.
 * Pass `-v` to pass variables to Robot.
   * `-v BROWSER:<browser>` will change the browser Robot uses to test the application.
 Examples of valid browsers are: